 And having dynamic art showcased on property doesn’t require a formal program, either.
 Druttman’s foundational approach is to say “Yes” to the artists, giving them the freedom to take it from there.

-See below for a conversation between Druttman and Spherical founder Adam Wallace, as they discuss how arts and cultural programming can drive hospitality forward.
+See our video for a conversation between Druttman and Spherical founder Adam Wallace, as they discuss how arts and cultural programming can drive hospitality forward.

 Recent Spherical Articles